 Provides superior corrosion resistance; inert to most chemicals.
 Tough material for superior solids handling/abrasion resistance (same or better than 316 SS).

 ETFE Lining with Ductile Iron Casing

 One-piece solid casing lined with minimum 1/8 inch (3 mm) ETFE.
 Rotolining process assures mechanical integrity of lining.

 Minimizes axial thrust for extended thrust bearing life.
 Unlike two-piece designs, one-piece construction eliminates the possibility of front shroud failure.

 Pure sintered silicon carbide construction eliminates shaft deflection.
 A fully supported stationary design maximizes radial bearing life.
 Straight geometry eliminates stress concentrations and the possibility of failure during pump operation.

 Fully supports Silicon Carbide shaft for maximum shaft rigidity.
 Protects the end of the Silicon Carbide shaft from damage.
 Smooth hydraulic flow path into the eye of the impeller, equal to that of a standard ANSI pump.
 Rounded spider hub and spider supports (flow straighteners) reduce turbulence and pre-rotation for better hydraulic stability.

 In-Line pumps have become increasingly popular due to minimal floor space required and reduced installation costs.
 Installation is simple since the unit is mounted directly in the line, like a valve.
 Field alignment is not required and the unit is not subject to misalignment due to pipe strain or temperature changes.

-Vertical casing frees up additional floor space required for pump.
+Vertical casing frees up additional floor space required for the pump.